huggingface/transformers/examples/pytorch/semantic-segmentation/README.md

 and boom, you're training, possibly on multiple GPUs, logging everything to all trackers found in your environment (like Weights and Biases, Tensorboard) and regularly pushing your model to the hub (with the repo name being equal to `args.output_dir` at your HF username) 🤗

-With the default settings, the script fine-tunes a [SegFormer]((https://huggingface.co/docs/transformers/main/en/model_doc/segformer)) model on the [segments/sidewalk-semantic](segments/sidewalk-semantic) dataset.
+With the default settings, the script fine-tunes a [SegFormer]((https://huggingface.co/docs/transformers/main/en/model_doc/segformer)) model on the [segments/sidewalk-semantic](https://huggingface.co/datasets/segments/sidewalk-semantic) dataset.

 The resulting model can be seen here: https://huggingface.co/nielsr/segformer-finetuned-sidewalk.
+Note that the script usually requires quite a few epochs to achieve great results, e.g. the SegFormer authors fine-tuned their model for 160k steps (batches) on [`scene_parse_150`](https://huggingface.co/datasets/scene_parse_150).

 ## Reload and perform inference